-There are three different embed options to choose from.
+2. There are six different embed options to choose from.
 Cam went for the Standard Embed option for Game Quitters.
 This allows you to load a typeform anywhere on a web page.

 To set up the embed, select your desired width and height and click Get the code.

 3. The embed code will now be displayed for you to copy and paste into your site’s HTML:

 The final piece of the puzzle is the integration with Game Quitters’ email marketing software, ConvertKit.
 This allows Cam to send targeted content to people based on their responses, without having to manually segment the audience.